Skip Navigation

 In the event that a student fails to attend the required 162 days, the parent or guardian is required to meet with the school Principal before May.
 Parent or guardian must furnish reasons for the absences, including medical verification, before credit is given for the school year.

-Acceptable reasons may include the following as "extenuating circumstances" for the purpose of granting credit: personal sickness, sickness or death in the immediate family, quarantine, or participation in approved, school sponsored, extracurricular activities.
+Acceptable reasons may include the following as "extenuating circumstances" for the purpose of granting credit: personal sickness, sickness or death in the immediate family, or participation in approved, school sponsored, extracurricular activities.

 Absences